-Closely related to, and supporting the programmatic focus on stewardship of institutional content resources, is the Coalition's continuing work on preservation of a wide variety of digital content.
+Closely related to, and supporting the programmatic focus on stewardship of institutional content resources, is the Coalition's ongoing work on preservation of a wide variety of digital content.
 This is a central issue not only in the shift to network-based scholarly communication, but also in ensuring the continuity of the broad cultural and intellectual record in the digital age and the continued availability of evidence to support future scholarly inquiry.
-The issues here are not simply technical, but represent a fundamental social and public policy challenge with wide-reaching implications; we are particularly interested in trying to define and characterize the ever growing range of materials that should constitute parts of our cultural and intellectual record, including new areas such as social media in the broadest sense, and to find ways to measure progress in preserving them.
-CNI works closely with organizations such as ARL, the Council on Library and Information Resources (CLIR), The Andrew W. Mellon Foundation, the Library of Congress, NSF, ITHAKA, the UK Digital Curation Centre (DCC), and OCLC on the full range of technical, economic, and strategy issues surrounding digital preservation.
+The issues here are not simply technical, but they represent a fundamental social and public policy challenge with wide-reaching implications; we are particularly interested in trying to define and characterize the ever growing range of materials that should constitute parts of our cultural and intellectual record, including new areas such as social media in the broadest sense, and to find ways to measure progress in preserving them.
+CNI works closely with organizations such as ARL, the Council on Library and Information Resources (CLIR), The Andrew W. Mellon Foundation, the Library of Congress, the National Science Foundation (NSF), ITHAKA, the UK Digital Curation Centre (DCC), and OCLC on the full range of technical, economic, and strategy issues surrounding digital preservation.

-We will co-sponsor and co-chair the DCC's 9th International Digital Curation Conference, which will take place in San Francisco on February 24-27, 2014, and we will also act as a cooperating organization for several other conferences involved in digital archiving.
+We will co-sponsor and co-chair the DCC's 10th International Digital Curation Conference, which will take place in London, England on February 9-12, 2015, and we will also act as a cooperating organization for several other conferences involved in digital archiving.
 Digital preservation progress will continue to receive extensive coverage at CNI membership meetings.